 This is a descriptive mapping for the French National Service for Water Data and Reference-dataset Management (SANDRE) [12].
 It is intended to provide an understanding of the basic relationship of HY_Features concepts and the SANDRE hydrologic feature dictionary for Hydrography.

 Please notice that terms for SANDRE are based on French words.

-E.1 Catchment Model
+F.1 Catchment Model